 And if you are new to vegan baking, check out my top tips for a successful vegan bake!

 Healthy cornbread (gluten free & vegan)

 - Large mixing bowl

-- 150 ml Unsweetened almond milk, calcium fortified This can be substituted with another plant based milk if required
+- 150 ml Unsweetened almond milk, calcium fortified This can be substituted with a nut free milk if required

 - 1.5 tbsp Apple cider vinegar

 - 150 g Carrots